craigsloggett/kubernetes/README.md

 Distribute the `kubelet` and `kube-proxy` kubeconfig files to each node host:

 ```
-for host in k8s-node-0 k8s-node-1 k8s-node-2; do
+for host in node-0 node-1 node-2; do
   scp ${host}.kubeconfig kube-proxy.kubeconfig nerditup@${host}:~
 done
 ```

-Distribute the `kube-controller-manager` and `kube-scheduler` kubeconfig files to each controller host:
+Distribute the `admin`, `kube-controller-manager` and `kube-scheduler` kubeconfig files to each controller host:

 ```
-for host in k8s-controller-0; do
+for host in controller-0; do
   scp admin.kubeconfig kube-controller-manager.kubeconfig kube-scheduler.kubeconfig nerditup@${host}:~
 done
 ```